 Nadler announced the committee's first hearing will be with a quartet of constitutional law professors — not exactly a made-for-T.V. lineup.
 But the hearing’s format, with longer questioning periods for each side, will make it harder for Republicans to interrupt and derail the procedure like they did during Lewandowski’s visit on the hill.

 “He wants to get to the truth.
 The fireworks seem less important”

 Perhaps most important of all, Nadler will play a key role in deciding what articles Democrats decide to actually impeach Trump on.
-Some on Judiciary want to include articles that address Trump’s self-enriching business deals, which they say violate the Emoluments Clause, as well as include an obstruction of justice charge based on the Mueller investigation.
-But moderates fear that might look too much like a political grab bag.
+Some on Judiciary want to include articles that address Trump’s self-enriching business deals, which they say violate the emoluments clause, as well as include an obstruction of justice charge based on the Mueller investigation.
+But moderates are hesitant, fearing it’ll look too much like a political grab bag.
 How broad the committee decides to go could renew tensions between Nadler and Pelosi.